-A child that is displaying what we may believe to be 'challenging behaviour' could have suffered from abuse or neglect.
+We are aware that a student's behaviour may be communicating that they could have suffered from abuse, neglect and exploitation.
 The behaviour that is being displayed could be 'distressed behaviour'.

-If we have serious concerns about a student's behaviour, we will follow our behaviour policy and will also consider whether a multi-agency assessment such as an early help assessment or statutory assessment that goes beyond the student's educational needs is required (see guidance Working Together to Safeguard Children)
+If we have serious concerns about a student's behaviour, we will follow our behaviour policy and will also consider whether a multi-agency assessment such as an early help assessment or statutory assessment is required (see guidance Working Together to Safeguard Children)